 International Education Content Core Modules

-The interdisciplinary core modules focus on the essential knowledge and skillsets that are integral to international education management:
+The interdisciplinary core modules focus on the essential knowledge and skillsets that are integral to international education management.
+Module opportunities may include:

 - Foundations of International Education